Nuclear Engineering Certificate

 The Graduate Certificate Program in Nuclear Materials draws upon the existing resources of the Materials Science and Engineering Program (MSEP) and also includes the School of Mechanical and Materials Engineering and Chemistry Department.

-We expect this program to be desirable to traditional students in addition to those who are working professionals in the region’s nuclear industries.
+We expect traditional students and working professionals in the region’s nuclear industries would benefit from enrolling in this program.
 Course offerings from the graduate certificate program will be made available on the AMS system and/or on streaming video when possible.
 Courses may be offered late in the day or evening to accommodate working professionals.

 Description of Curriculum